apache/tvm-site/_posts/2021-03-01-intro-auto-scheduler.md

 Our life will be much easier if we can just write mathematical expressions and have something magically turn them into efficient code implementations.
-Three years ago, compiler TVM and its search module AutoTVM were built as the first step towards this goal.
+Three years ago, deep learning compiler TVM and its search module AutoTVM were built as the first step towards this goal.
 AutoTVM employs a template-based search algorithm to find efficient implementations for a given tensor computation.
 However, it is a template-based approach, so it still requires domain experts to implement a non-trivial manual template for every operator on every platform.
 Today, there are more than 15k lines of code for these templates in the TVM code repository.
-Besides being very hard to develop, these templates often have limited search spaces, making them unable to achieve optimal performance.
+Besides being very hard to develop, these templates often have inefficient and limited search spaces, making them unable to achieve optimal performance.

-To address the limitations of AutoTVM, we started project Ansor to build a fully automated auto-scheduler for code generation.
+To address the limitations of AutoTVM, we started project Ansor aiming at a fully automated auto-scheduler for generating code for tensor computations.
 Ansor auto-scheduler only takes tensor expressions as input and generates high-performance code without manual templates.
 We made innovations in the search space construction and search algorithm.
 As a result, the auto-scheduler can achieve better performance with less search time in a more automated way.